rancher/docs/content/k3s/latest/en/running/_index.md

 -------------

 When the server starts it creates a file `/var/lib/rancher/k3s/server/node-token`.
-Use the contents of that file as `NODE_TOKEN` and then running the agent manually:
+Using the contents of that file as `K3S_TOKEN` and setting `K3S_URL` allows the node to join as an agent using the install script:

+    curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=XXX sh -

+When using the install script openrc logs will be created at `/var/log/k3s-agent.log`, or with systemd in `/var/log/syslog` and viewed using `journalctl -u k3s-agent`.

+Or running k3s manually with the token as `NODE_TOKEN`:

     k3s agent --server https://myserver:6443 --token ${NODE_TOKEN}

-Or as a `K3S_TOKEN` environment variable using the install script:

-    curl -sfL https://get.k3s.io | K3S_URL=https://myserver:6443 K3S_TOKEN=XXX sh -

-When running with openrc logs will be created at `/var/log/k3s-agent.log`, or with systemd in `/var/log/syslog` and viewed using `journalctl -u k3s-agent`.

 SystemD
 -------